-If no, please explain. - Indicate also: 1) if additional official sampling going beyond EU minimum requirements is performed give a description of what is done 2) who is taking the official samples (max.
-32000 chars):
+If no please explain.
+Indicate also: 1)if additional official sampling going beyond EU minimum requirements is performed, give a description of what is done 2)who is taking the official samples.

-Official samples will be taken by the qualified or authorised official veterinarian, or in some cases under veterinary supervision by sufficiently trained and authorised personnel, and each year on 10% of holdings with more than 5 000 birds at least one flock on each holding will be checked.
-In the ACs with 10 holdings or fewer, the official control will be carried out on at least one holding.
-The risk criteria for selecting this 10% of holdings include the following:
+Official samples must be taken by the qualified or authorised veterinarian or in some cases by sufficiently trained authorised personnel under veterinary supervision, and shall cover at least:

-- a) Holding characteristics: type of production size of holding (population sections) provincial poultry density (measured here by number of holdings) - b) Background of the holdings: changes in the results obtained in previous years on the holdings from which samples were taken. prioritise holdings on which no information is available - c) Non-compliances: prioritise establishing a major risk of those farms where unrectified non-compliances have been detected in the biosafety surveys and in surveys where positive results were obtained.
+This shall be done once a year, on at least one flock on 10% of the holdings with at least 500 fattening turkeys, and may be repeated whenever the competent authority considers this appropriate.

+In any Autonomous Community with fewer than 10 holdings an official control shall be conducted on at least one farm.

+Among the risk criteria for choosing 10% of the holdings the following shall be taken into account:

+- a) characteristics of holdings:

+- type of production

+- size of the farm (poultry population)

+- poultry density in the province (measured in this case by the number of holdings)

+- b) historical record of holdings

+- changes in the results obtained in the sampled holdings in previous years.

+- Priority to be given to those holdings on which no information is available

+- c) cases of non-compliance

+- Priority to be given by assigning a greater risk to those holdings on which shortcomings in the biosafety surveys have not been remedied and those on which positive results have been obtained.

 Sampling shall take place within the last three weeks before the birds are sent for slaughter.

 Sampling performed by the competent authority may replace sampling on the initiative of the food business operator (own check).

+If necessary, results may be requested of laboratory analyses of the worker/s in charge of the animals in order to determine whether there are any Salmonella spp. carriers among them.

+All data and information gathered on holdings on which official sampling has been performed (SAMPLING SHEET AND BIOSAFETY PROTOCOLS ANNEX) and the laboratory results shall be recorded in a dedicated computer application developed for the National Programme for the Control of Salmonella. https://servicio.mapama.gob.es/

+Other official samples

-Whenever it is considered necessary, official samples of animal feed and drinking water and environmental samples may be taken to confirm the effectiveness of cleaning and disinfection measures.
-Other types of samples may also be taken as and when the competent authorities deem it necessary.
-The competent authority can decide to increase the number of samples to ensure the representativeness of sampling, depending on epidemiological parameters such as biosafety conditions, distribution or flock size.
+Whenever the competent authorities see the need, official samples of animal feed, drinking water and environmental samples may be taken to check the effectiveness of cleaning and disinfection measures.
+Other types of samples may also be taken.

+The competent authority may decide to increase the minimum number of samples in order to ensure representative sampling on a case-by-case evaluation of epidemiological parameters, such as biosecurity conditions, the distribution or size of the flock.

-c.
-Official confirmatory sampling (in addition to the confirmatory samples at the holding which are systematically performed if FBO or official samples are positive at the hatchery):
+ling (in addition to the confirmatory samples systematically performed if FBO or official atchery): After positive official samples at the holding Always Sometimes (criteria apply) Never After positive FBO samples at the holding Always Sometimes (criteria apply) Never When official confirmatory sampling is performed, additional samples are taken for checking the presence of antimicrobials: Always Sometimes Never Please insert any comments.

-Always

-Sometimes (criteria apply)

-Never

-Always

-Sometimes (criteria apply)

-Never

-ing is performed, additional samples are of antimicrobials:

-nes Never

-Please insert any comments.
 Describe the criteria used to determine if confirmatory sampling is performed.
-Indicate also which samples (if any) are taken to check the presence of antimicrobials.

-5.

-; .

-5.

-2006 (antimicrobials shall not be used as

-The checks made by the competent authorities (laboratory tests or documentary checks on the records of the holding) must guarantee that no antimicrobial medicinal products that might affect the result of analyses have been used.
+Indicate also which samples (if any) are taken to check the presence of antimicrobials. a specific method to control Salmon controls implemented (documentary 7/2006 (antimicrobials shall not be used as rella in poultry): please describe the official y checks, sample taking) to check the correct or samples please describe the samples the result of the tests. (max.
+32000 chars) : The checks made by the competent authorities (lal the holding) must guarantee that no antimicrobial boratory tests or documentary decks on the records of medicinal products that might affect the result of analyses have been used.